dkm/OsmAnd-AddressMaps/README.md

 # OsmAnd-AddressvMaps
 scripts to create address maps for OsmAnd<br>
-This is based on the new functionality in OsmAndMapCreator in version newer than mid May 2016.
+This is based on the new functionality in OsmAndMapCreator for versions newer than mid May 2016.

 # Requirements: